 With the anti-vax movement picking up more steam than it ever deserved to have, kids are being put at risk from serious preventable illness.
 Unfortunately, the anti-vaxxers aren't just putting their own kids at risk, they're increasing the risk for other kids as well.
 Herd immunity refers to the extra protection that comes from vaccinating… Continue reading The Science Corner: Herd Immunity

 I'm trotting out a reworked version of a post I did last fall because flu session is coming, and it's time to decide whether or not to get the influenza vaccine.
 There are a lot of myths floating around the influenza vaccine, and it's always better to make choices related to your health that are… Continue reading Will the Influenza Vaccine Make You Sick?

-It's flu vaccine time of the year again.
+Virology Blog It's flu vaccine time of the year again.
 Whether you choose to get the vaccine or not, is that choice based on accurate scientific information?
 While there may not be one decision that's right for everyone, it's safe to say that making a choice based on myths is a mistake.
-How do vaccines work?
-When… Continue reading Can the flu vaccine give you the flu?
+How do vaccines… Continue reading Can the Flu Vaccine Give You the Flu?

 Chances are, you've heard the idea that vaccines can cause autism.
-This notion is championed by various organizations and individuals, one of the most prominent being actress Jenny McCarthy, whose son was diagnosed with autism at age 2.
-She has an autism-related organization called Generation Rescue, and on its website is a guide to vaccine safety.… Continue reading Vaccines and autism: The link that doesn’t exist
+This notion is championed by various organizations and individuals; one of the most prominent is actress Jenny McCarthy, whose son was diagnosed with autism at age 2.
+She has an autism-related organization called Generation Rescue, and on its website is a guide to vaccine safety.… Continue reading Vaccines and Autism: The Link That Doesn’t Exist